PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/Datalab01_ClassificationAnalyses.md

 - [get_dummies()](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.get_dummies.html)

 ## 5) In-Class discussion
-At 16:00, there's a meeting you're encouraged to take part in to ask questions and to discuss our progress and reflect on today activities.
+At 16:00, there's a meeting you're encouraged to take part in to ask questions and to discuss our progress and reflect on today's activities.

 Next week, we will start diving into Topic.